-10. Reconsideration, review and appeal
+11. Reconsideration, review and appeal

-All ANZCA decisions, including those made by the RGA-ASC, the TC-RGA and ANZCA Council, are subject to processes of reconsideration and review under regulation 30, followed by appeal under regulation 31.
+All ANZCA decisions, including those made by the RGA-ASC, the TC-RGA and ANZCA Council, are subject to processes of reconsideration, review and appeal.
+See regulation 30.

-Appendix 1 - Summary of the criteria underpinning each ANZCA accreditation standard as they apply to the DRGA
+Appendix 1 - Summary of the criteria underpinning each ANZCA accreditation standard as they apply to the RGA